How to Set Up Your Mac to Develop News Applications Like We Do

 Thus, we need to utilize virtual environments to select our Python versions, allow easy swapping between environments, and tidily maintain dependencies and packages.
 Modern tools and documentation tend to use Python 3.
 If you’re on our team, you’ll also need Python 2.7.x for legacy projects.

-We’re going to use Anaconda to manage our virtual environments.
-Follow the instructions for the graphical installer.
-Here’s a cheatsheet for Anaconda commands.
+We’re going to use uv to manage our virtual environments.
+Follow the instructions to get it installed.

 Installing Jupyter Notebook and pandas